The Ministries of Peter and Paul

-2. Peter was given the “gospel of the kingdom.“7 While he did take it to one Gentile, he was told to go only to Israel with it.8 Paul was given the “gospel of Christ.”9 While he did offer it to the Jews, he was told to take it “far hence unto the Gentiles.”3
+2. Peter was given the “gospel of the kingdom.“8 While he did take it to one Gentile, he was told to go only to Israel with it.9 Paul was given the “gospel of Christ.”10 While he did offer it to the Jews, he was told to take it “far hence unto the Gentiles.”3

 3. Peter was given the keys of the kingdom, and with them the power to retain or remit sins; Paul, while he manifested all the signs of an apostle, received no such power.

-4. Peter told Israel, at Jerusalem, to “repent and be baptized for the remission of sins… and ye shall receive the gift of the Holy Ghost.”4 Paul told a group of Jews and Gentiles at Antioch ( through Christ’s death and resurrection) “that through this man is preached unto you the forgiveness of sins: And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses.”5 This effectively removed the keeping of the law from the salvation equation.
+4. Peter told Israel, at Jerusalem, to “repent and be baptized for the remission of sins… and ye shall receive the gift of the Holy Ghost.”4 Paul, preaching to a group of Jews and Gentiles at Antioch no such thing.
+Notice that his declaration did not include repenting or submitting to being baptized: “…. through this man (Christ) is preached unto you the forgiveness of sins: And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses.”5 This effectively removed the keeping of the law from the salvation equation.

-5. Peter was told by the Lord in His earthly ministry, that his reward would be to sit on one of twelve thrones in an earthly kingdom, “judging the twelve tribes of Israel.”10 Paul, because he was counted “a blasphemer”,11 could not be a part of this particular kingdom.10 He was told that his destiny was a heavenly kingdom11
+5. Peter was told by the Lord in His earthly ministry, that his reward would be to sit on one of twelve thrones in an earthly kingdom, “judging the twelve tribes of Israel.”10 Paul, because he was counted “a blasphemer”,11 could not be a part of this particular kingdom.11 He was told that his destiny was a heavenly kingdom12

 6. Peter was the pattern for believing, repentant Israel.
 Paul was the pattern for the first of “them that should hereafter believe on him (Christ, that he died for their sins) to life everlasting.”12

-7. While Peter claimed his gospel was prophesied of in the old testament, Paul said his gospel was a mystery, not made known until it was revealed through him12
+7. While Peter claimed his gospel was prophesied of in the old testament, Paul said his gospel was a mystery, not made known until it was revealed through him13

 Trusting In What The Word of God Says, Rather Than In What Men Say It Says

-“Trust in the LORD with all thine heart, and lean not on thine own understanding; acknowledge him in all thy ways, and he shall direct thy paths.
+“Trust in the LORD with all thine heart, and lean not on thine own understanding; in all thy ways acknowledge him , and he shall direct thy paths.
 (Prov.
 3:5,6)